RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

+Command line parameters can be passed directly to the DBeaver executable.
+The way to do this depends on your operating system:

+### Windows:
+You can use the `dbeaver-cli.exe [parameters]` executable.
+This executable does not spawn a new window, so you can see the output messages.

+### Mac:
+Parameters can be passed to DBeaver in one of two ways:

+- Use the open command followed by the `-a` flag and the name of the application, along with any necessary arguments.
+Depending on the version of DBeaver, you might need to specify `DBeaver.app`, `DBeaverEE.app`, `DBeaverLite.app`, or `DBeaverUltimate.app`.
+For example: `open -a "DBeaver.app" --args [parameters]`. <br>**Note**: This method does not display output messages.
+- Pass parameters directly to the DBeaver executable in the terminal using the path where the `.app` file is located.
+For example: `/Application/Dbeaver.app/Content/MacOS/dbeaver [parameters]`.
+This method does not spawn a new window, so you can see the output messages.

+<br><br>
+For both Windows and Mac, parameters can also be added in the `dbeaver.ini` configuration file.
+These should be written at the beginning of the file, with each parameter on its own line.

 # Command line parameters

-Command line parameters might be passed directly to dbeaver[.exe] executable.
-In Windows, you can use `dbeaver-cli.exe` executable (it does not spawn a new window so you can see the output messages).

-Also, you can add parameters in the `dbeaver.ini` configuration file.
-You need to write them to the beginning of the file, and each parameter has to be on its line.

 ## DBeaver control
 Name|Value|Example